rpy2/rpy2/doc/source/robjects.rst

-   The object base.rank is an instance of :class:`functions.SignatureTranslatedFunction`, a child class of :class:`functions.Function`, and the translation of the parameters made during the creation of the instance.
+   The object base.rank is an instance of :class:`functions.SignatureTranslatedFunction`, a child class of :class:`functions.Function`, and the translation of the argument names made during the creation of the instance.
-   This saves the need to translate parameters at each function call, and allow to perform sanity check regarding possible ambiguous translation with an acceptable cost (since this is only performed when the instance is created).
+   This saves the need to translate the names at each function call, and allow to perform sanity check regarding possible ambiguous translation with an acceptable cost (since this is only performed when the instance is created).